OpenGradient/Vanna-UAGP-Proposal/README.md

 The Vanna Labs team is developing blockchain infrastructure to run AI/ML inference trustlessly and natively on-chain.

 Our goals for UAGP are four-fold:
-1. Integrate Vanna’s trustless AI/ML inference features into an Arbitrum Orbit chain to bring the power of inference to the Arbitrum ecosystem.
+1. Integrate Vanna’s trustless AI/ML inference features into an EVM-based blockchain network to bring the power of inference to the Arbitrum ecosystem.
 	- We want to make it super easy for developers on Arbitrum to develop intelligent applications that use AI models directly from their smart contracts powered by Vanna.
 2. Research and integrate AI models that quote dynamic fees into Uniswap V4 hooks to provably reduce impermanent loss for liquidity providers on Uniswap (Arbitrum).
 3. Provide a sandbox ecosystem to allow developers to research and develop their own AI/ML-driven hooks for Uniswap V4.